katenjoki/postgresql_airflow/README.md

 Edits I've made in this project's [docker_compose.yaml file](https://github.com/katenjoki/postgresql_airflow/blob/master/simple_data_pipeline/docker-compose.yaml) for this demo:
 * removed the 'maize_ke_ingest' service
 * hashed out the pgadmin service configurations
-* added network 'airflow-default' so that airflow and postgreSQL can communicate.
+* added network 'airflow-default' so that airflow and postgreSQL can communicate

 # Prerequisites
 Docker: Make sure you have Docker installed on your machine.
 You can download and install Docker from the official website: https://www.docker.com